aary/sharp/Channel/README.md

   efficiently as possible

-- This library does not make any assumptions about the programming model of the surrounding code.
+- This library does not make any assumptions about the programming model of the user's code.
 For example the value semantics of channels from Go have not been ported, if that is the goal then simply dump the channels into `std::shared_ptr` instances

 - C++ has RAII and exceptions.
 As a consequence these channels do not support